 (10) This is a very bad sign.
 I should not have turned onto this road.
 The road went downhill quickly from here.
 Seriously, don't ever trust your GPS enough to drive past one of these signs. — south of Pomeroy, WA.

-(11) Warning: To a GPS navigation system, all forest service roads are the same.
-They are just numbers in an array.
-It will route you through the Screaming Ravine of Death to save a few feet of driving distance.
 This was horrible.
 I wish I had a shovel in case the car got high-centered.
 It almost happened.
 I inched along in first gear in my passenger car for an hour, while (in my ignorance) wide smooth dirt roads were nearby although a little bit longer. – somewhere in Umatilla National Forest

 (12) Upon arrival at my campsite, where exactly was I?
 This tells you everything there is to know. 🙂 — at Teal Camp in Umatilla National Forest.